theopn/theopn.github.io/content/writing/2023-07-22-vim-ui-select.md

 A few things to note:

 1. Always have a function header comment!
 Your future self will thank you
-2. In this example, I made it as a local function, but you can have it as a part of module (I personally have it as a module function in `util.lua` and call `require(util).create_select_menu(...)`)
+2. In this example, I made it as a local function, but you can have it as a part of module (I have it as a module function in `util.lua` and call `require(util).create_select_menu(...)`)
-3. My version requires `n. ` in front of each option name for sorting purpose.
+3. My version requires numbering (`n. `) in front of each option name for sorting purposes.
 If you have a better solution, please let me know in (Reddit) comments
     - It will be more performant if you populate the `option_names` array as a local variable out of the function

 ### Usage